miku1958/UITableView-MDKAutoLayoutHeight/README.md

 # statement
-some code I use to determine the contentView's width is come from UITableView-FDTemplateLayoutCell:
+some code I use to determine the contentView's width is come from UITableView-FDTemplateLayoutCell